 I think that a way to combat this is to have an image strategy.
 I think it’s important enough that it has its own policy.
 Train your staff in imagery, not just the taking the photographs but what you do with them afterwards.
 I think the easiest way to do that is to host a little workshop where you just talk about how to take a decent photograph with your phone and how to use image apps to enhance those images.
 Then make it one person’s responsibility to do all the gathering, organising, uploading and branding – this becomes their role.

 Perhaps look for volunteers who are interested in photography.
 That could really help your organisation.
-Look for a willing volunteer to take over the role of ‘Image Co-ordinator’.
+Look for a willing volunteer to take over the role of ‘Image Coordinator’.
 Have a target of the number of images you want to share per week.
 As long as there’s a nice variety and you’re meeting that target then I think it could be a hugely powerful thing.

 You might want to enhance your images and you don’t need an app to do that.
 This is all built into phones these days.
 You can lighten the shadows, you can darken your image down if you need to, you can add filters to make the image more attractive.
 These things are all at your fingertips.

-With Canva you can upload images that you’ve got from stock sites, if you like, but you can also upload your own images and then put text over it.
+With Canva you can upload images that you’ve got from stock sites if you like, but you can also upload your own images and then put text over it.
 You can brand it and it can look really quite professional.

 You should also have consent from anyone that you take photographs of, especially if you’re going to be sharing them.
 Online or in your literature you should have written consent.
-Just a simple consent form to say that they are happy for the images to be used, would suffice.
+Just a simple consent form to say that they are happy for the images to be used would suffice.

 So, if you take lots of images and share lots of images – real, in the moment images, who wins in the end?
-Is it the organisation who pay thousands of pounds a year to have professional photo shoots done or is it the organisation that empower themselves to take the photos themselves and upload fresh images that are connecting with their audience every day and showing them their human side…
+Is it the organisation who pay thousands of pounds a year to have professional photo shoots done or is it the organisation that empowers themselves to take the photos themselves and upload fresh images that are connecting with their audience every day and showing them their human side.

 Would you like more helpful tips like these for your charity?
 Download Social Good HQ FREE E-book.